 This is the checking of data type submitted.
 For example only numbers in a telephone field and valid email addresses in the email field.

 You will certainly have seen these on many forms and, similar verification methods.
 These methods mean a visitor has to manually complete a task such as a mathematical sum (2 + 7 = ?) or selecting relevant images to prove they are not an automated spambot.reCaptcha.
 There is now very simple new reCaptcha method also from google, it is a simple rectangular module with a checkbox and “I am not a robot” text

 - Double Opt-In

 This is not something that can be applied to the web form, it is in either controlled though your plugin settings or your eMarketing provider settings.
-This methods means the subscriber has to confirm the subscription twice by clicking on a confirmation link sent by email.
+This method means the subscriber has to confirm the subscription twice by clicking on a confirmation link sent by email.

 - Honeypot Method

 The most common example of this is the a single input field which is hidden from visitors.
-Spam bots still pickup the presence of the field field and input text which leads to the submission being automatically rejected.
+Spam bots still pickup the presence of the field and input text which leads to the submission being automatically rejected.
 As the visitor cannot see the field it is a clean and aesthetic anti-spam method.

 4: Functional Cookies Awareness